 Padding: Loads, prominent examples being when the flowers perform a cheesy dance to cheer up Rosie and when Stanley takes the kids to a world of his own.

 Rooting for the Empire: The villains of the film, Gnorga and Llort, are far more popular and liked than the actual protagonists, Stanley in particular.

-Ron the Death Eater: Stanley gets this treatment from some viewers, largely due to his glurge nature, not to mention the similarities between his actions in the films ending, and the lost ending to Little Shop of Horrors.
+Ron the Death Eater: Stanley gets this treatment from some viewers, largely due to his glurge nature, not to mention the similarities between his actions in the film's ending, and the ending to the Little Shop of Horrors Director's Cut.